Evan-Coleman/Navius/docs/new/98_roadmaps/30_documentation-reorganization-roadmap.md

 - **Have an Intuitive Structure**: Clear categorization with progressive depth, from getting started to advanced topics.
 - **Eliminate Redundancy**: No duplicate content, with cross-references instead.
-- **Be Consistently Formatted**: All documents following the same template and style guidelines as defined in our [Documentation Standards](/docs/reference/standards/documentation-standards.md).
+- **Be Consistently Formatted**: All documents following the same template and style guidelines as defined in our [Documentation Standards](../05_reference/standards/documentation-standards.md).
 - **Be Up-to-Date**: All content verified as current and accurate.
 - **Have Complete Coverage**: Documentation for all major features and components.
 - **Be Maintainable**: Clear processes for ongoing updates and improvements.
+- **Have Working Documentation Tools**: Functional scripts for validation, quality assessment, and improvement.

 ## New Structure